Samuel Lewis (barrister)

-Sir Samuel Lewis KCMG (13 November 1843 – 9 July 1903) was a Sierra Leonean Krio mayor of Freetown and lawyer.
+Sir Samuel Lewis KCMG (13 November 1843 – 9 July 1903) was a Sierra Leonean Creole mayor of Freetown and lawyer.
 Lewis was the first West African ever knighted and was the third Sierra Leonean to qualify as a barrister.
 Lewis was the first mayor of Freetown after the Freetown Municipal Council was established.
 In 1896, he was made a knight, the first West African to achieve such an honour, a year after he had been appointed mayor.

 Background

 Lewis was one of nine children (eight sons and a daughter) of a Yoruba Recaptive merchant (in real estate and agricultural products) Elderman William Lewis of Oxford Street in the Freetown Municipal Council, and his wife Fanny.
 His siblings - Ebenezer Albert, Christopher Bright Lewis, William Jr, John, Josiah William, Emmanuel, Jacob and Caroline Matilda Lumpkin - were all political leaders and heads of the colonial government of Freetown.
 His parents were both liberated Africans from Egba in south western Nigeria.
 Lewis travelled to England by way of the relationship between his father William and the captain of a merchant ship that was shipping goods from Freetown to England.
 He is buried in Acton Cemetery in West London, England.